DancingHobbit/SecureWSDLImporter/Readme.md

 ﻿# SecureWSDLImporter
-SecureWSDLImporter is a .NET console application that downloads a WSDL file from a specified URL that is secured by a client certificate.
-It processes its XML Schema imports recursively and saves both theupdated WSDL for local use.
+SecureWSDLImporter is a .NET console application that downloads a WSDL file from a specified service URL that is secured by a client certificate.
+It processes its XML Schema imports recursively and saves the updated WSDL for local use.
 The WSDL can then be imported as a service reference within Visual Studio.

 ## Prerequisites